netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 These are the functional roles of devices, and are fully customizable by the user.
 For example, you might create roles for core switches, distribution switches, and access switches within your network.

 ## Platforms
 A platform defines the type of software running on a device or virtual machine, for example Cisco IOS version 15.
-NetBox can optionally connect to network devices (to retrieve device information such as LLDP Neighbors) using [NAPALM](https://napalm.readthedocs.io/en/latest/) and you also define the driver to be used (eg. ios) as part of the Platform definition.
+NetBox can optionally connect to network devices (to retrieve device information such as LLDP Neighbors) using [NAPALM](https://napalm.readthedocs.io/en/latest/) and you can also (optionally) define the driver to be used (eg. ios) as part of the Platform definition.

 ## The Project - New Branch Site Devices
 Our fictional organization has standardized on the following network devices for their Branch office network deployments: